HubSpot/cms-react/docs/reference/serverless.md

 - CMS Serverless functions do not allow you to add your own dependencies i.e. 3rd party packages.

 - Because Developer Platform Serverless functions are defined within a "Private App" they inherit the scopes assigned to that Private App.
-That level of granular control is no available with CMS Serverless Functions.
+That level of granular control is not available with CMS Serverless Functions.
 They rely on storing a personal access token in hs secrets which is then referenced in the serverless function.

 ## Developer Platform Serverless Functions